 In all other cases, the only form of payment that you will be making is a semester contribution worth no more than €350.
 In return, however, you benefit from a free public transportation pass, access to several student services and a simplified re-enrollment process.

-Planning a place to stay is one of the key moments of studying abroad.
+Planning a place to stay in Germany is one of the key moments of studying abroad.
 In Germany, the most affordable and practical choice is a student hall of residence offering a monthly rent of around €250.
 You can even search and apply for a room right now via the online Accommodation finder tool.

 Likewise, there is also the possibility of arranging private accommodation at a flat or a house.
 However, the financial aspect can be quite worrying with average rentals reaching more than €500 in the region of Frankfurt, Hamburg and Munich.
 This figure excludes payments for water, heating and waste collection.

-For this reason, you should consider the pros and cons of university or private accommodation and consider staying at a hostel or room provided by a student community or religious organization until you can make the best choice.
+For this reason, students should consider the pros and cons of university or private accommodation and consider staying at a hostel or room provided by a student community or religious organization until you can make the best choice.

 But what about other costs?
-Basically, the cost of living in Germany can be below the EU average if you follow a strict and economical budget.
+Basically, the cost of living as a student in Germany can be below the EU average if you follow a strict and economical budget.
 Having this in mind, a total of €800 to €900 can be more than enough each month for both your rent and living expenses.

 Note: Don’t forget that your semester contribution covers you a free public transport ticket and access to several student services such as the university library, student dining halls and athletic facilities.